-Our work and mission is “to lift the human spirit through programs that engage in creativity, invite discovery, and build community.”
+Our work and mission is to nurture the human spirit through programs that engage in creativity, invite discovery, and build community.

 Grace Institute is a non-profit organization committed to opening avenues that allow human relationships to flourish in positive and creative ways for the benefit of all of us.
 In an age where the human spirit is too often sorely tried, it is a worthwhile endeavor to recognize the need to protect the possibility for the simple human desire to discover, create and be in community with others who seek to do the same.